midhunkm1294-bit/GDRIVEPYTHONTGBOT/README.md

-# What is this repo about?
+# What is this repo about?😆

+BY @Mariodevs
 This is a telegram bot writen in python for mirroring files on the internet to our beloved Google Drive.

 # Inspiration